cau-se/titan-ccp/README.md

 # Titan Control Center

-The [Titan Control Center](https://ieeexplore.ieee.org/abstract/document/8822045) is a scalable monitoring infrastructure for [Industrial DevOps](https://industrial-devops.org/).
+The [Titan Control Center](https://ieeexplore.ieee.org/abstract/document/8822045) is a scalable and extensible analytics platform for [Industrial DevOps](https://industrial-devops.org/).
-It allows to monitor, analyze and visualize the electrical power consumption of devices and machines in industrial production environments.
+It analyzes and visualizes data streams from Internet of Things (IIoT) sensors (e.g. electrical power consumption) in industrial production.

 The Titan Control Center is designed in a microservice-based architecture augmented by big data and stream processing techniques.
-The individual software components are located in separate Git repositories:
+This repository contains necessary infrastructure to deploy the Titan Control Center.
+It's individual components are located in separate Git repositories:

 * **[History](https://github.com/cau-se/titan-ccp-history)** The *History* microservice
 * **[Aggregation](https://github.com/cau-se/titan-ccp-aggregation)** The *Aggregation* microservice
 * **[Statistics](https://github.com/cau-se/titan-ccp-stats)** The *Statistics* microservice
 * **[Sensor Management](https://github.com/cau-se/titan-ccp-sensor-management)** The *Sensor Management* microservice
 * **[Visualization](https://github.com/cau-se/titan-ccp-frontend)** Web-based *Visualization* and the corresponding backend
-* **[Record Bridge](https://github.com/cau-se/titan-ccp-record-bridge)** The *Record Bridge* framework, microservices and related projects
 * **[Common](https://github.com/cau-se/titan-ccp-common)** Library code and record definitions to be used by all microservices
+* **[Titan Platform](https://doc.industrial-devops.org/titanPlatform/)** The *Titan Platform*, which is used for data stream aggregation and further interpretation

 ## Titan Control Center - Deployment